EU, China sign food protection deal ahead of challenging summit

 The new deal is a trade coup for Europe as U.S., Australian or New Zealand producers will no longer be able to use the protected names on their exports to China, although there is a transition period for certain cheeses.

-Chinese President Xi Jinping and German Chancellor Angela Merkel and the EU's chief executive and chairman will later hold talks on more taxing topics in a summit that was to have been held in the German city of Leipzig with all EU leaders present.
+Chinese President Xi Jinping and German Chancellor Angela Merkel, with the EU's chief executive and chairman, will hold talks from 1200 GMT on more taxing topics in a summit that was to have been held in the German city of Leipzig.

+"Time for real action to address imbalances and to show global leadership," European Council President Charles Michel, who chairs EU summits, said on Twitter before the meeting.

 The EU wants stronger commitments on climate change from China, the world's top polluter.